Nilesh7142/Nilesh.github.io/README.md

 # Nilesh Kumar - Personal Portfolio

 This repository contains the source code for my personal portfolio website.
-It is a clean, responsive, and modern biodata page built with HTML and CSS.
+It is a clean, responsive, and modern biodata page built with HTML, CSS, JavaScript.

 ## 🚀 Live Site